PhD in Learning Sciences

 Assistant Professor and Learning Sciences Program Director

-This PhD qualifies you to help shape the vision and design of learning initiatives across many industries.
+The PhD in Learning Sciences qualifies you to help shape the vision and design of learning initiatives across many industries.
 You can become a learning consultant or learning specialist in any of the following fields:

 - Universities or colleges